ArianeGroup: MaiaSpace

 In 2021, French company, MaiaSpace, was founded.
 A subsidiary of ArianeGroup, its purpose is to develop a small reusable launch vehicle as soon as 2026.
 The launch vehicle, named Maia, is planned to be capable of carrying 500-kilogram payloads to Sun-synchronous orbit.
 It will use the Prometheus engine—three for the first stage and one for the upper stage.
 The rocket design is similar to SpaceX's reusable rocket, Falcon 9, and similarly to SpaceX, Maia will use landing legs to land on either a floating landing platform or a landing pad on land.
 The Maia rocket will be launched from Europe's Guiana Spaceport in Kourou, French Guiana.

 Missiles

 ArianeGroup is the prime contractor for the M51, a submarine-launched ballistic missile (SLBM) operated by the French Navy, being responsible for development, manufacture, system support, and end-of-life disposal of the missiles, in addition to delivering both the land-based operating infrastructure and the submarine-based command and control systems.
 During May 2016, Airbus and Safran announced an agreement for ArianeGroup to undertake modification work to upgrade the M51 to the M51.3 standard.

 During January 2019, it was announced that ArianeGroup was developing a hypersonic glide vehicle under the project V-Max.
 Forecast for delivery during 2021, its delivery shall make France the first European nation to develop its own hypersonic weapons.

+Single-stage rocket SyLEx (from 2021; first successful launch — november 2024).